aiden200/chess_ai/README.md

 The Algorithm
 ============
+In the initial opening stage, we don't use any algorithms to save some time.
+The AI follows a binary file containing some opener moves.
+If the AI sees an opener move, it uses it.

 The chess AI uses the [minimax algorithm](https://en.wikipedia.org/wiki/Minimax) to decide its next move.
 It uses [alpha-beta pruning](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning) to speed up the process.
 I will describe these algorithms in detail in this section.

 Black pieces have positive weights, and white pieces have negative weights in this game.
 Therefore, if the AI was playing as the black player, it would want to make the score as big as possible, and vise versa.